soumendrak/website-v2/content/blog/2025-at-a-glance.md

 +++
 title = "2025: at a glance"
-description = "2025 year in a review." date = "2025-12-27"
+description = "Highlights, new skills unlocked, lessons learnt and projects I have worked upon in 2025." date = "2025-12-27"

 [extra]